Triamec/GearUp/README.md

 ## Run the *Gear Up!* Application

-1. Replace the GearUpTamConfiguration.xml as described above
+1. Replace the GearUp.TAMcfg as described above
 2. Open the `Acquisition.sln`.
 3. Open the `AcquisitionForm.cs` (view code)
 4. Set the name of the axis for `AxisName`.
 Double check it in the register *Axes[].Information.AxisName* using the *TAM System Explorer*.